yemisi567/yemisi567/README.md

   - 🎵 Fun Fact:
   I love dogs and enjoy all kinds of good music.

+  - 🛠 Tech Community Builder:
+  Founder of The Engineers Network, a fast-growing community of engineers across Africa

   - 🔍 Availability:
   I’m also available for full-time Frontend/Fullstack Engineering roles.